-But never fear, because the American National Standards Institute (ANSI) have standardized how we measure light sources.
+But never fear because the American National Standards Institute (ANSI) has standardized how we measure light sources.

-Manufacturers of outdoor movie projectors will list their ANSI lumen rating on all of their products.
-As consumers all we need to do is read the box or technical spec.
+Manufacturers of outdoor movie projectors will list their ANSI lumen rating on their products.
+As consumers, all we need to do is read the box or technical spec.

-In simple terms it’s just about how bright something is.
-Whilst brightness isn’t entirely what a lumen-rating describes, it’s good enough for the end consumer to understand and recognise.
+In simple terms, it’s just about how bright something is.
+While brightness isn’t entirely what a lumen rating describes, it’s good enough for the end consumer to understand and recognize.

-Essentially a movie projected via a high lumen outdoor project will look a lot brighter and clearer than one with lower lumen-rating.
+Essentially a movie projected via a high lumen outdoor project will look brighter and clearer than one with a lower lumen rating.

 Want More Guidance and Help?
 Take a look at the essential guide to planning an outdoor movie night.